What We Do

 Cummings & Bricker, Inc. sells diversified lines of agricultural, construction, forestry, landscape, sportsman and snow equipment through equipment dealers in the Northeastern, Midwestern, and Mid-Atlantic United States.

-We work with equipment dealers located in Maine, Vermont, New Hampshire, Connecticut, Massachusetts, Rhode Island, Delaware, New York, Pennsylvania, New Jersey, Michigan, Ohio, Indiana, Maryland, Virginia, West Virginia, North Carolina and South Carolina.
+We work with equipment dealers located in Maine, Vermont, New Hampshire, Connecticut, Massachusetts, Rhode Island, Delaware, New York, Pennsylvania, New Jersey, Michigan, Ohio, Indiana, Maryland, Virginia, West Virginia, Kentucky, Tennessee, North Carolina and South Carolina.

 Our team of territory managers, along with a product support specialist, provide in-person attention to our customers throughout the region.